Highlights, Special Features and Opportunities

 - Cooperative Chemical Engineering 3-2 Program: Students can enroll for three years at Augustana, taking courses in chemistry, mathematics, physics, and the liberal arts.
-They then move on to the engineering school at University of Minnesota, Iowa State University, Washington University (St. Louis) or Columbia University (New York).
-After the end of their fourth year, they graduate with a BA in chemistry from Augustana.
-After the fifth year, they graduate from the cooperating university with the Chemical Engineering Bachelor of Science (BS).
+They then move on to the engineering school at Iowa State University, Washington University (St. Louis) or Columbia University (New York).
+At the end of their fourth year, they graduate with a B.A. in chemistry from Augustana.
+After the fifth year, they graduate from the cooperating university with a B.S. in chemical engineering.
 Graduates of this premier program often receive preferred job placement.

-- Chemical Physics Major: Today’s cutting-edge science is multidisciplinary, so this major combines the best of the chemistry and physics majors to provide a unique background for further education.
+- Chemical Physics Major: Today’s cutting-edge science is multidisciplinary.
+This major combines the best of the chemistry and physics majors to provide a unique background for further education.
 Students are allowed to select courses leading to a chemistry or physics emphasis.

-- The Trustees Fellowship in Chemistry: Created by former professor Dr. Gary Earl, this is an Honors program for entering freshmen.
-These chemistry majors participate in two 1-credit courses that cover the philosophy and nature of chemistry and examine a variety of career paths.
-These students also participate as junior laboratory assistants and receive earlier training on departmental instruments.
-Those students that meet the requirements for the fellowship are strongly encouraged to apply for research funding during their freshman/sophomore summer.
+- The Trustees' Fellowship in Chemistry: Created by former professor Dr. Gary Earl, this is an Honors program for entering freshmen.
+Chemistry and Biochemistry majors participate in a value-added one-credit course that covers the philosophy and nature of chemistry and examine a variety of career paths.
+These students also participate as junior laboratory assistants.
+Students who meet the requirements for the Fellowship are strongly encouraged to apply for research funding during the summer after their freshman year.